-Table 2-10 shows the initial value of each register after returning from reset.
+Table 2-8 shows the initial value of each register after returning from reset.

-Table 2-10 Initial Value of Each Register after Returning from Reset
+Table 2-8 Initial Value of Each Register after Returning from Reset

-Abbreviation Register name Target Initialization value AXS AXis Status Motion event "0x000000" LPC Logical Position Coordinates Logical position coordinates "0x000000" PPC Physical Position Coordinates Physical position coordinates "0x000000" NS Now Speed Current speed "0x000000" СОМ COMmand Operation instruction Pattern Number General-purpose Do "0x000000" TPC Target Position Coordinates Target position coordinates RAD Relative / Absolute Distance Distance LS Lower Speed Lower speed The data of pattern memory "No = 0" corresponding to the axis read from the flash ROM is set as the initial value.
-US Upper Speed Upper speed initiai vaiue.
-ACC ACCeleration Acceleration SCom Synchronization Command Synchronization command "0x000000" STS Synchronization Trigger Setup Synchronization trigger condition PLC Plus Limit Coordinates Plus limit coordinates MLC Minus Limit Coordinates Minus limit coordinates PG1 Property Group 1 Speed range Speed transition curve Peak Keep Time Do3 watchdog timer The setting at the last time when a instruction to save a file in the flash ROM was issued is read from the flash ROM and set as the initial value.
-PG2 Property Group 2 Selection of various options P2I Port 2 Invert Port 2 logical invert setting P2C Port 2 Control Port 2 control "0x000000" WA Write Assist Assist data "0x000000"
+Abbreviation Register name Target Initialization value AXS AXis Status Motion event "0x000000" LPC Logical Position Coordinates Logical position coordinates "0x000000" PPC Physical Position Coordinates Physical position coordinates "0x000000" NS Now Speed Current speed "0x000000" COM COMmand Operation instruction Pattern Number General-purpose Do "0x000000" TPC Target Position Coordinates Target position coordinates RAD Relative / Absolute Distance Distance LS Lower Speed Lower speed The data of pattern memory "No = 0" corresponding to the axis read from the flash ROM is set as the initial value.
+US Upper Speed Upper speed ACC ACCeleration Acceleration SCom Synchronization Command Synchronization command "0x000000" STS Synchronization Trigger Setup Synchronization trigger condition The setting when a instruction to save a file in the flash ROM was issued is read from the flash ROM and set as the initial value.
+PLC Plus Limit Coordinates Plus limit coordinates MLC Minus Limit Coordinates Minus limit coordinates PG1 Property Group 1 Speed range Speed transition curve Peak Keep Time Do3 watchdog timer PG2 Property Group 2 Selection of various options WA Write Assist Assist data "0x000000"

-The value of registers TPC, RAD, LS, US, ACC, which are parameters directly necessary for axis operation, are read into the pattern memory corresponding to the axis from the flash ROM installed in MKY44-MC01A.
+The value of registers TPC, RAD, LS, US, ACC, which are parameters directly necessary for axis operation, are read into the pattern memory corresponding to the axis from the flash ROM installed in MKY44-MC02A.
 Then, the "No = 0" data of the pattern memory corresponding to the axis is set as the initial value.
+Since the pattern memories exist independently in AX0 and AX1, the values to be set in the registers are also separate.

-Also, the various settings of STS, PLC, MLC, PG1, PG2, and P2I are read from the flash ROM and set as the initial values.
+Also, the various settings of STS, PLC, MLC, PG1, and PG2 are read from the flash ROM and set as the initial values.
 These values are the data at the last time when a instruction to save a file in the flash ROM was issued.
+These values are separate in AX0 and AX1.